 Walter Kim became the president of the National Association of Evangelicals in January 2020.
-He also serves as teacher-in-residence at Trinity Presbyterian Church in Charlottesville, Virginia, after ministering for 15 years at Boston’s historic Park Street Church and four years at Trinity Presbyterian Church in Charlottesville, Virginia.
+He previously served as a pastor for 15 years at Boston’s historic Park Street Church and four years at Trinity Presbyterian Church in Charlottesville, Virginia.
 He has spent nearly three decades preaching, writing and engaging in collaborative leadership to connect the Bible to the significant intellectual, cultural and social issues of the day.
 He regularly teaches in conferences and classrooms; addresses faith concerns with elected officials and public institutions; and provides theological and cultural commentary to leading news outlets.
-He serves on the boards of Christianity Today and World Relief, and on the Advisory Council of Gordon College.
+He serves on the boards of Christianity Today and World Relief and consults with a wide range of organizations.
 Kim received his Ph.D. from Harvard University in Near Eastern Languages and Civilizations, his M.Div. from Regent College in Vancouver, and his B.A. from Northwestern University, and he is a licensed minister in the Conservative Congregational Christian Conference.

 At the beginning of World War II, Oxford University considered closing down.
 What value was education, when England needed to marshal all its might as the world stood on the precipice of destruction?
 C. S. Lewis delivered a message “Learning in War-time” at Oxford to address this question.
 He vigorously contended that “Good philosophy must exist, if for no other reason, because bad philosophy needs to be answered.”
 If fascism, racial superiority and technology could militarize Hitler’s ascent, then ideas clearly had consequences.